TurtleEngr/gitproj/test/dev-doc/git-proj.md

 ### fComGit \[pArgs...\]

-TBD: replace this with set/try/catch
+TODO: replace this with set/try/catch

 This is a wrapper for "git".
 If gpVerbose is >= 2, the git call will will be echoed.
 If the git call exits with a non-0, then an error